vaeyias/expense_tracker/design/apiSpec.md

 ### POST /api/Folder/moveFolder

-**Description:** Moves a folder to become a subfolder of another existing folder for the same user.
+**Description:** Changes the parent of a folder to a new parent.

 **Requirements:**
-- `user`, `folderToMove`, and `newParent` are provided.
+- User, folder, and parent are provided.
-- Both folders exist for the specified user.
+- Both folders exist and belong to the user.

 **Effects:**
-- Updates the `parent` field of the `folderToMove` to the ID of the `newParent` folder.
+- Updates the parent of the folder to be moved.

 **Request Body:**
 ```json